Huan-Yee/TT5L_G3_Requirements_Project/SRS.md

 <!-- -->

-A)  All users have regular access to the internet and modern web browsers (latest 2 versions of Chrome, Firefox, Safari, or Edge).
+1)  All users have regular access to the internet and modern web browsers (latest 2 versions of Chrome, Firefox, Safari, or Edge).

-B)  The system will be hosted on a cloud-based infrastructure or a university-provided virtual machine with guaranteed uptime of at least 99.5%.
+2)  The system will be hosted on a cloud-based infrastructure or a university-provided virtual machine with guaranteed uptime of at least 99.5%.

-C)  Users will interact with the system via web-based interfaces; mobile responsiveness is expected but no native mobile app will be provided during the initial release.
+3)  Users will interact with the system via web-based interfaces; mobile responsiveness is expected but no native mobile app will be provided during the initial release.

 <!-- -->